angelinetsui/angelinetsui.github.io/_pages/about.md

   - /about.html
 ---

-I am a user research data scientist at Huawei Technologies Canada Co., Ltd. I previously was a postdoctoral researcher working with Michael C. Frank at Stanford University.
-I am passionate about applying data science approach (e.g., large-scale data approach) in studying important question in the world, for example developing a system that uses machine learning algorithm to track user experience across different products.
+I am a Senior User Experience (UX) Researcher at Huawei Technologies Canada Co., Ltd. My research work focuses on human-computer interaction, with current focus on designing trustworthy AI systems and developing UX evaluation system for a wide range of products at Huawei.
+I have a background in Psychology and I am knowledgable in both qualitative and quantitative research methods.
+I previously was a postdoctoral/data scientist researcher at Stanford University and I earned my Ph.D. degree in Experimental Psychology at University of Ottawa.
+I am passionate about applying my UX research skills to help product teams design human-centered products and systems that empower users with different backgrounds and needs.